-Students are responsible for maintaining the academic standards established by the Gettysburg College-Gilder Lehrman program and the respective instructor(s) and graduate assistants for each course in which they are enrolled.
+Students are responsible for maintaining the academic standards established by each Gettysburg College graduate program and the respective instructor(s) and graduate assistants for each course in which they are enrolled.
 Students have the right to know the criteria on which they are being evaluated and, where possible, an estimation of their standing in any course in which they are enrolled.